-Most people receive free local directories, and also use online directories such as Yell to source local services.
+Most people receive free local directories, and also use online directories such as Yell, Thomson Local and the BT Phone Book to source local services.
 Many areas also have local lifestyle publications that are delivered free to targeted postcodes.

-Producing and placing an advert can be done relatively quickly.
-Printed advertisements can attract attention and convey a lot of information.
+Producing and placing an advert in a publication can be done relatively quickly and inexpensively.
+Printed advertisements can both attract attention and convey a lot of information.

 Choosing which publications to advertise in

 Get the media packs of all the publications you are considering.
 Check out the quality and relevance of the editorial content in those titles.
 See where your competitors are advertising.
 Ask your customers which publications they read regularly.

 Now look at the data.
 Newspaper and magazine circulation figures are not the same as readership figures:

 The position of the ad is critical to its success.
 The best possible place for an advert is on a right-hand page, near the top.
 Ads next to editorial get more exposure.

-Measuring response to press advertisements
+Measuring response to press adverts

 You need to gather your own intelligence about response rates.
-Make each of your advertisements unique, with special telephone hotlines, tailor-made email addresses, response coupons or reference numbers.
+Make each of your advertisements unique, with dedicated phone numbers or email addresses, response coupons or reference numbers.